chopsticks-user/Physics-Simulation-Web-App/ERRORS.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------
 Error: canvas element not showing up in the build production

--> fixed, add "homepage": "./" in the package.json file
+-> fixed, add "homepage": "./" in the package.json file, add a package.json file in <t3-helper>
+then run: "npm install --save ./src/modules/t3-helper"
 -------------------------------------------------------------------------------------------------------------------------------------------------------